-Every year, Keyera engages with thousands of stakeholders as part of its daily operations and new projects.
-Through its community engagement efforts, Keyera's objective is to cultivate and maintain meaningful, long term relationships with its neighbours, the communities in which it operates and other stakeholders that may be affected by its operations.
-Keyera's social responsibility program is multipronged, including community engagement, community investment, educational and workplace scholarship programs and supported employee volunteering.
+Each year, Keyera engages with thousands of stakeholders as part of its daily operations and new projects.
+Through its community engagement efforts, Keyera's objective is to cultivate and maintain meaningful, long term relationships with its neighbours, communities in which it operates and other stakeholders that may be affected by our operations.
+Keyera's social responsibility program is multipronged, including community engagement, community investment, local procurement programs, educational and workplace scholarship programs and supported employee volunteering.